 To develop specialist knowledge, you will often need to undergo additional Social Worker training in the form of work placements.
-These can last up to 2 years, depending on the position.
+These can last up to 2 years, depending on the position and work experience.
 Each speciality has its own challenges and responsibilities.

 What Qualifications Do You Need to be a Social Worker?

 You will need an undergraduate or a postgraduate degree in social work that has been approved by the Health and Care Professions Council (HCPC).
-To get on to an undergraduate university degree programme you will typically need at least five GCSEs at Grade C/4 or above in Maths, English and Science, along with two relevant A Levels.
+To get on to an undergraduate university degree programme, social work students will typically need at least five GCSEs at Grade C/4 or above in Maths, English and Science, along with two relevant A-Levels.

 However, with an Access to Higher Education Diploma under your belt you can get to university with no A Levels.
-This is because Access to HE Diplomas are equivalent to 3 A Levels, and most universities accept them as alternatives to A Levels.
+This is because Access to Higher Education Diplomas are equivalent to 3 A-Levels, and most universities accept them as alternatives to A-Levels.
 Though, each establishment has its own entry requirements, so it is important to check these before you submit your application.

 For a postgraduate master’s qualification, you will need to have a degree at 2:1 or above and also have GCSE English and Maths at Grade C/4 or above.
 If you haven’t got the GCSEs, Functional Skills Level 2 in English and Maths are an ideal alternative.